Juanto19/EDA_Titanic/README.md

 - **EDA_Visualization_Titanic.ipynb**: The main Jupyter Notebook containing the step-by-step analysis of the Titanic dataset.
 - **functions.py**: A Python script with helper functions used in the analysis.
+- **app.py**: A Python script to run an interactive data visualization app using Streamlit.
 - **data/**: Directory containing the Titanic dataset and any other relevant data files.

 ## Analysis Highlights